Migrate from deprecated discount APIs to the Discount API

 Troubleshooting

-If you receive a Could not find Function
+If you receive a Could not find Function error, then confirm the following:

 - Your app has the

-access scope.
+write_discountsaccess scope.

 After using GraphiQL to create the discount, you can test the discount and the newly migrated function.